Wednesday, November 11, 2015

 Post Consumption Impression – 2.0 out of 3 mugs

-This is smooth yet has an odd, sticky aftertaste that is minty.
-I have the feeling I recently brushed my teeth.
+This is smooth yet has an odd, sticky, minty aftertaste.
+I think I recently brushed my teeth.

 Would I recommend this at 8 out of 12 mugs?